JasonCastroisme/MIPS_Emulator_ComputerArchitectureProject/README.md

 Project instructions and description included as reference.

 Project compiled and executed on school's linux server.
-Here are the following commands to run simulation.
+Here are the following commands to run simulation(compile, simulate, and clear):

-compile : $ make
+**compile :** $ make

-simulate mips file: ./simulator sssp.mips
+**simulate mips file:** ./simulator sssp.mips

+**clear .o files for clean compiling :** make clean

 replace 'sssp.mips' with any mips file to check output.